koh-gt/ferrite-core/doc/build-windows.md

 The options known to work for building Ferrite Core on Windows are:

 * On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Ubuntu Bionic 18.04 is required and is the platform used to build the Ferrite Core Windows release binaries.
+Ubuntu Jammy Jellyfish 22.04 is required and is the platform used to build the Ferrite Core Windows release binaries.
 * On Windows, using [Windows
 Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and the Mingw-w64 cross compiler tool chain.